 Some systems require that a Prestoserve controller device be configured into your kernel.
-If your system requires a Prestoserve controller device, the name may be specified in either the system-specific sections in the release notes or in the System Administration manual.
+To determine if your system requires a Prestoserve controller device, check the system-specific sections in the release notes and in the System Administration manual.

-If your system requires a Prestoserve controller device, you must include it in your /usr/sys/conf/NAME system configuration file, where NAME specifies your system host name.
-You probably will not have to add the controller device if the Prestoserve hardware was already attached when you installed your system.
-If you added Prestoserve hardware support after you installed your system, you must add the device to the configuration file and reconfigure your kernel as specified in Section 2.3.1.
+If your system requires a Prestoserve controller device, the device definition must be included in the /usr/sys/conf/NAME system configuration file, where NAME specifies your system host name.
+If you added Prestoserve hardware support after you installed your system, follow the instructions in Section 2.3.1 to add the device definition and reconfigure the kernel.
+If the Prestoserve hardware was already attached when you installed your system, the device is configured automatically, and no manual intervention is needed.

-The following is an example of the Prestoserve controller device for the DEC 3000 Model 500:
+The following is an example of the Prestoserve controller device for the DEC AlphaSystem 4100: